magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-cacheable.md

 ## Uncacheable pages {#config-page-notcache}
 To create an uncacheable page, mark any block on that page as uncacheable in the layout (use `cacheable="false"`).
 Any page that has at least one uncacheable block is itself uncacheable (that is, the entire page).

-Examples of uncacheable pages include the return page of payment method, AJAX data source, debug pages, and so on.
+Examples of uncacheable pages include the compare products, cart, checkout pages, and so on.

 To specify uncacheable pages, you can: